vivienogoun/smart-web-extension/README.md

 - 📝 **Content Highlighting**: Highlight specific information like dates, names, or any other data
 - 🎨 **Side Panel Interface**: Clean, intuitive interface accessible from any tab
 - ⚡ **Real-time Processing**: Instantly process and modify page content based on your commands
+- 🧠 **Automatic Context Capture**: Text selections from supported pages are added to the conversation context without extra clicks

 ## Project Structure